As you may have guessed, there are several file systems serving the cluster.

 $HOME is mounted on all nodes in the cluster (all nodes see the same $HOME file system).

 Do not simply assume $TMPDIR to be faster than $BIGWORK – test it. $TMPDIR can be used for temporary files for applications that imperatively require a dedicated temporary directory.
 There will probably be a performance improvement if you have many very small files and use $TMPDIR, particularly if you are using a node that is equipped with an SSD scratch disk.
 Lustre (BIGWORK) is not good at handling large numbers of small files, which is the reason that the number of files is strictly limited on BIGWORK.
-So the only option is to pack datasets containing millions of files into a large tar file and then “locally” extract them on the fast SSD scratch disk before the job starts.
+So the only option is to pack datasets containing millions of files into a large archive, e.g. using the tar

 $TMPDIR is strictly local to each node.
 This means that if you write data to the local $TMPDIR on one node, it will NOT be visible on any other node in the cluster.
 If your job occupies two or more nodes, the tasks on each node will see a different local directory.
+You should have an idea of the size of $TMPDIR first, which you can easily check before submitting your jobs using the command scontrol show nodes <nodename_here>

 On the Dumbo partition, we have an intentionally large $TMPDIR partition (16 TB) made up of classic (mechanical) HDD drives.
-Most of the other nodes only have about 100 GB of local storage.
-You'll need to use the command df -h $TMPDIR

 Please note: As soon as a job finishes, all data stored under $TMPDIR will be deleted automatically.